maribelduran/100-days-of-code/log.md

 **Today's Progress**: Worked on styling nav buttons based on the user's current status.

 **Thoughts**: The border color of the buttons change fine in Chrome.
 However, they are not showing up properly on mobile.
+I started moving this week and it's been hard to put more than one hour of coding.